• Courses

 Custom Page variables

-The URL Variable can be used to access components of the current page URL.
-This is a very versatile Variable type, and is especially useful for traversing query parameters and hash fragments in your URLs.
-Note: There are Built-In Google Tag Manager Variables for some situations (i.e. Page URL, Page Hostname, Page Path).
+The URL Variable can access components of the current page URL.
+This is a very versatile Variable type and is especially useful for traversing query parameters and hash fragments in your URLs.

-Let’s say the address of the web page that I am currently on is https://www.example.com/welcome:8080?gclid=aabbcc123#home.
+Let’s say the address of the web page I am currently on is https://www.example.com/welcome:8080?gclid=aabbcc123#home.
 Now I will describe every component type that is available in the URL variable:

-• Full URL – returns the full URL without the hash fragment, e.g. https://www.example.com/welcome?gclid=aabbcc123.
+• Full URL – returns the full URL without the hash fragment, e.g., https://www.example.com/welcome?gclid=aabbcc123.

-• Protocol – returns the protocol of the URL, e.g. https.
+• Protocol – returns the protocol of the URL, e.g., https.

-• Host Name – returns the hostname of the URL without the port number, e.g. www.example.com.
-You can choose to Strip ‘www.’ to strip the ‘www’ subdomain from the hostname.
+• Host Name – returns the hostname of the URL without the port number, e.g., www.example.com.
+You can choose the “Strip www” to strip the ‘www’ subdomain from the hostname.

-• Query – returns the entire query parameter string (without leading ‘?’), if you don’t specify a query key.
-In my case I could specify query key to gclid, thus URL variable’s value would be aabbcc123.
-If you do specify a query key, but that key is absent, the variable’s value would be undefined.
+• Query – returns the entire query parameter string (without leading ‘?’) if you don’t specify a query key.
+In my case, I could specify the query key to gclid; thus, theURL variable’s value would be aabbcc123.
+If you specify a query key that is absent, the variable’s value will be undefined.

 You can expand the More Settings tab to find a source selector.
 In this selector, you can choose the Variable whose return value the URL Variable will access (for example, Click URL).
 But by default, the URL variable returns parts of the Page address.